microsoft/CCF/doc/developers/auth/jwt.rst

 .. warning::

     Currently, no initial automatic key refresh takes place when adding a new token issuer.
+    This is a temporary limitation that will be addressed in a future release.
-    If this is an issue, consider updating keys manually the first time.
+    To work around this limitation, consider updating keys manually the first time.

 Removing a token issuer
 -----------------------